 Canadian Study Programs With An Overseas Component

 If your study program has an overseas component, you may be eligible for a PGWP as long as you earn credit from a Canadian school for it.
-The PGWP will only be valid for the length of the time you studied in Canada.
+The PGWP will only be valid for the length of time you studied in Canada.

 Flight School Graduates